Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Institutional memory matters.
 A government cannot rebuild the civil service after every election.
 Somebody has to know where the contracts are, which statutes matter, which programs are already committed, which courts have spoken, which federal-provincial agreements are active, and which promises are impossible by Tuesday.

-I saw the sharper version of this in [Even Gods Can Bleed](/posts/en/even_gods_can_bleed), where Nova Scotia's FOIPOP breach exposed how little practical authority local elected officials had over a file controlled by deputy ministers, privacy process, technology leadership, corporate security, and access-to-information exemptions.
+The sharper version appears whenever an operational file is controlled less by visible elected officials than by deputy ministers, privacy process, technology leadership, security offices, procurement history, and statutory exemptions.

 But it does mean power is not located only where the ballot points.